Our mission is to bring communities together by providing needed resources through innovative programs.

 Cattell House, Inc. is a 501(c) (3) non-profit organization founded April 2020 in the state of Oregon.

 Land Stewardship: To preserve land, historic properties and natural resources; to protect native wildlife and biodiversity.

 Community Connectedness: To inspire communities to come together to strengthen connections and relationships.

 Systemic Change: To change the inequality in the traditional educational and work environments.
 To create a community that welcomes everyone equally.

 Collaboration: To partner with allies who share in our core values and mission goals including individuals, organizations and businesses.

 Jonas Cattell was born on November 3, 1758 to Jonas Cattell and his second wife Sara Carter (both of British decent) at Lavender Hills farm just outside of Woodbury New Jersey.
 He had many siblings including a half-sister and half-brother from his father’s late first wife.

-As a young boy Jonas often hunted the back trails of New Jersey State with his Father Jonas, and his older half-brother, whom you guessed it was also named Jonas.
+As a young boy Jonas often hunted the back trails of New Jersey State with his Father Jonas, and his older half-brother, whom was also named Jonas.
 He grew to be an avid outdoorsman and coonhound hunter.